getsentry/sentry-docs/src/collections/_documentation/platforms/php/index.md

-For example, assuming that the directory structure shown below exists, marking the project root as `project-folder/src/` means that every file inside that directory that is part of a stacktrace frame will be marked as "application code".
+For example, assuming that the directory structure shown below exists, marking the project root as `project-folder/src/` means that every file inside that directory that is part of a stack trace frame will be marked as "application code".

 ```